joeyparrish/kinetoscope/encoder/README.md

     [`hardware/`](../hardware/) and the emulation of it in [`emulator-patches/`](../emulator-patches/) will not work.

-  * `--detect-scenes`: An experimental flag to optimize the color palette by scene, rather than frame-by-frame.
-This consumes a lot of memory and has not yet demonstrated a concrete benefit to quality, so it is currently off by default.
-See also `--scene-detection-threshold` under `--help`.
+  * `--scene-detection-threshold`: The sensitivity of the scene-change detection, which is used to optimize color quantization by choosing a stable palette per scene.
+The value is a ratio of changed pixels that constitutes a new scene, from 0-1.
+A threshold of 0 disables scene detection and creates an independent palette for each frame.